‘Don’t wait till you have joint or other issues to start benefiting from collagen’

 A motorcycle accident

 Sports aside, Paula agrees with Joan that every adult can benefit from collagen.
 “On this topic, I would apply the saying ‘Better be safe than sorry’.
-In my view, it is never too soon to start taking collagen.
-I don’t think we should wait until we feel pain in our joints, or start having injuries or aging issues, to take collagen.”
+In my view, it is never too soon to start taking some.
+I don’t think we should wait until we feel pain in our joints, or start having injuries or aging issues.”

 ‘My coffee and collagen moment’